donnieprakoso/copilot.rocks/cookbook/docs/implementing-architectural-patterns/20-implementing-saga-pattern.md

                 if process():
 ```

-Function `process()` itself is a simple function, by doing randomize number.
-Function and assigning a condition with a high chance probability will return `True`.
+Function `process()` itself is a simple function — by doing randomization — and return high chance probability of `True`, which indicates local transaction is processed successfully.

 ```python
 def process():